savonet/blog/_posts/2024-02-10-video-canvas-and-ai.md

 We are looking at a cleaned-up version of a code that has been contributed by several members of the awesome [Azuracast](https://www.azuracast.com/) project.
 We've been good friend with them for a while and they've helped us grow a lot, from pushing the envelope on what to do with liquidsoap, to giving us the inspiration for setting up rolling-releases and, perhaps most importantly, being patiently working with us to fix bugs on each new release.
+The secific layout of the example is taken from code written by [@gAlleb](https://github.com/gAlleb).
 Thanks y'all!

 Here's a screenshot of how our video will be looking like: